nesl/AI-Collab/README.md

 		* check_robot = 21
 		* get_messages = 22
 		* send_message = 23
-		* request_item_info = 24
-		* request_agent_info = 25

 2. *"item"* - argument: index of the object to be checked (useful for action = 20, check_item).
 The robot environment saves the object information collected so far, but to actually get the entries of any of these objects, you should specify the item number and execute the corresponding action.
 You can get the number of objects known so far by checking the corresponding observation output.
 3. *"robot"* - argument: index of robot to be checked (useful for action = 21, check_robot).
 The robot environment saves information about other robots and you can get their information by specifying the index of the robot you want.
 4. *"message"* - argument: text message (usefule for action = 23, send_message).
 If the action is to send a message, this is where to put the message.
 Use the *"robot"* field to specify the index of the robot you want to receive the message, use 0 if you want everyone to get the message.

 Notes: action = 17 (danger_sensing), gets an estimation of the danger level of neighboring objects and updates the necessary information.
 To actually display this information you need to issue the action = 20 (check_item).
-Action = 24 (request_item_info) and action = 25 (request_agent_info) are special types of messages that get sent to other robots to get the respective information, with the difference that any information they receive updates the internal information they have over specific objects and robots.
-They are used by specifying the robot index to which they want to request information, 0 if everyone.

 ### Observation Space